cbg-ethz/pybda/docs/source/usage.rst

 *standalone spark environment* set up, running and listening to some ``IP``.
 You can find a good introduction
 `here <https://spark.apache.org/docs/latest/spark-standalone.html>`_ on how to start the standalone Spark cluster.
+Alternatively, as mentioned above, a desktop PC suffices as well, but will limit what koios can do for you.

-.. note::  We assume that you know how to use Apache Spark and start a cluster.
+We assume that you know how to use Apache Spark and start a cluster.
 However, for the sake of demonstration the next two sections show how Spark can be easily started.

 Local Spark context
 ....................

-On a local resource, such as a laptop or PC, you would start the spark environment using:
+On a local resource, such as a laptop or PC, there is no need to start a Spark cluster.
+In such a scenario the ``IP`` koios requires for submitting jobs is just called ``local``.

+Alternatively, you can always *simulate* a cluster environment.
+You would then start the spark environment using:

 .. code-block:: bash